itz-AmdadulHaque/AuthJS-nextjs-/README.md

 # Authjs (Adding credential login) ([doc](https://authjs.dev/))

 A simple app to learn Authjs.
 Root page("/") has a navbar with login option, and a link to visit 'products' page.
 User can see the products page and product detail page, but to buy (checkout page) user must have to login.
 When user login they will see thier image icon on navbar which is a link to visit dashbaord page, user also need to be login to see this page.
 User can logout using logout button, shown in the navbar after login.
 User can also register if not have an acount.

 Backend api consist of 'register' route and 'me' route. 'me' route return user info and only be access after login.
+If you login with google or github we will see a null return from 'me' route, as the Oauth is not register in db.

 We store the user info in mongodb database when they register using credetials(email, password). we did not store the user info when they login with OAuth like google or github. we will do it later.
 Now only the user who is register with credentials(email, password) can login.

 ## Authentication and Authorization

 ### Frontend

 - we use middleware to apply authentication in the frontend using Authjs.

 ### Backend api

 - we check the session using Authjs in every route, if the user is login or not. (did not use any middleware)
 - we made a register route to handle registering user. (does not need to login access this route)

 ## packages

 - Authjs
 - lucide-react -> for icons
 - mongoose
 - bcryptjs

 ## env variables

 - GOOGLE_CLIENT_ID
 - GOOGLE_CLIENT_SECRET
 - AUTH_SECRET
 - GITHUB_CLIENT_ID
 - GITHUB_CLIENT_SECRET